shader-slang/slang/docs/proposals/legacy/006-artifact-container-format.md

 An advantage to this approach is that policy of how naming works as a user space problem.
 It is also powerful in that it allows control on compilation that has some independence from the name.

 We could have some options that are named, but do not appear as part of the name/path within the container.
-The purpose of this is to allow customization of a compilation, without that customization necessarily appearing withing the application code.
+The purpose of this is to allow customization of a compilation, without that customization necessarily appearing within the application code.
 The container could store group of named options that is used, such that it is possible to recreate the compilation or perhaps to detect there is a difference.

 ### JSON options